kateryna-mykh/restaurant-chain/backend/README.md

 Execute all commands from `backend` project folder.
 1. Configure your database settings in the .env file.
 2. Build the project with Maven.
-3. Run DB with Docker Compose.
+3. Build and run with Docker Compose.

 Fill .env file with following environment variables: